KevinHarper3000/mono-repo/README.md

 # mono-repo

-Beginnings of an authentication/authorization demo app with an API secured via Duende Identity Server.
+Beginnings of an IDP service via Duende Identity Server, with secured API and demo app.